c-pringle/RC-dyno-gui-and-arduino/README.md

 obviously lighting mcqueen themed

 For Arduino Code: we used a special library from Adafruit to output volt, current, and power using the INA219 board (made by Adafruit).
-Everything else is coded normally using C in the Arduino IDE.
+Everything else is coded normally using C++/C in the Arduino IDE.

 Our board is Arduino Uno r4 WiFi